Quantum statistical functions: Preliminary

 \section{Preliminary}

-To establish the foundation for our framework of quantum statistical functions, we first review essential concepts.
-We begin with a detailed overview of statistical functions for classical systems, which serve as the conceptual blueprint for our quantum analogues.
-Next, we discuss the generating functional in quantum field theory, highlighting the powerful idea of a single master function that encodes all of a system's correlation functions.
-We then provide a thorough description of state purification, a key mathematical tool in quantum mechanics that is central to our definitions.
-Finally, we briefly introduce a technique of the matrix geometric mean used in the definition of other quantum statistical functions.
+We first review the essential concepts.
+We begin with statistical functions for classical systems, the blueprint for our quantum analogues.
+We then discuss the generating functional in quantum field theory.
+Next, we describe state purification, the mathematical tool used throughout our definitions.
+Finally, we introduce the matrix geometric mean, used in the comparison of Sec.~\ref{sec:alternative}.